-First, results suggest that TLEs social mission orientation strongly influences co-creation.
-Kibler et al. (2015) underline the importance that these entrepreneurs pin on the sustainability and preservation of the location and community in which their business operates (i.e., sustainable ventures).
-Moreover, to further explain TLEs desire to promote the social mission orientation of their business Dias et al. (2020a) notes that TLEs desire to implement social goals into their business model promotes a triple bottom line perspective, in which preserving their unique way of living, the local environment and culture are imperative for the continuous success of TLEs activities.
+First, results suggest that TLEs Social Mission Orientation strongly influences Co-creation.
+It is crucial to underline the importance that these entrepreneurs pin on the sustainability and preservation of the location and community in which their business operates (i.e., Sustainable ventures) (Kibler et al., 2017).
+Moreover, to further explain TLEs desire to promote the Social Mission Orientation of their business Dias et al. (2020a) notes that TLEs desire to implement social goals into their business model promotes a triple bottom line perspective, in which preserving their unique way of living, the local environment and culture are imperative for the continuous success of TLEs activities.
 Coupled with this, other authors also describe the importance of, not only communicating with local community (Yachin, 2019), but also promoting knowledge exchange with local stakeholders and tourists (Marchant & Mottiar, 2011), as a unique source of value creation and authentic experiences for these entrepreneurs.
-Additionally, TLEs rather small scale of operation provide ample opportunity to assimilate with local communities more effectively (Dias et al., 2020b), since they are perceived as more trustworthy with all stakeholders (i.e., locals and tourists), cooperate better with the community and are actively involved in local activities.
+Additionally, TLEs rather small scale of operation provide ample opportunity to assimilate with local communities more effectively (Dias et al., 2020b), since they are perceived as more trustworthy with all stakeholders (i.e., Locals and tourists), cooperate better with the community and are actively involved in local activities.
 Therefore, TLEs deep connection with local communities and tourists enables them to create more socially aware business ventures (Meek et al., 2010).
 On one hand, the ability to assimilate well into local communities and form a trust bond with them promotes better sustainable ventures for TLEs, since the social connection enables a deeper understanding of the community and access to opportunities to better develop the desired lifestyle of the entrepreneur.
-On the other hand, this co-creation with the local community ensures a better unique and authentic experience for travelers, while also ensuring the sustainable continuation of the destination and success of TLEs business.
-With this, the relationship between social mission orientation and co-creation is established.
+On the other hand, this Co-creation with the local community ensures a better unique and authentic experience for travelers, while also ensuring the sustainable continuation of the destination and success of TLEs business.
+With this, the relationship between Social Mission Orientation and Co-creation is established.

-Second, the results demonstrate the strong impact of TLEs community-centered strategy on co-creation.
-As Czernek (2017) points out, TLEs possess a distinctive capability to remain competitive through their social interactions, knowledge of local community and ability to innovate, which provide opportunities to craft authentic local experiences.
-However, some authors point out that unlike most other entrepreneurs, especially larger corporations (e.g., large hotel corporations), TLEs prefer a closer contact with local communities, opting to a much more direct and deliberate role on community involvement (García-Rosell et al., 2019; Zhang et al., 2021).
+Second, the results demonstrate the strong impact of TLEs Community-Centered strategy on Co-creation.
+TLEs possess a distinctive capability to remain competitive through their social interactions, knowledge of local community and ability to innovate, which provide opportunities to craft authentic local experiences (Czernek, 2017).
+However, some authors point out that unlike most other entrepreneurs, especially larger corporations (e.g., Large hotel chains), TLEs prefer a closer contact with local communities, opting to a much more direct and deliberate role on community involvement (García-Rosell et al., 2019; Zhang et al., 2021).
 Lifestyle entrepreneurs depend heavily upon social interaction with local stakeholders to develop their business, mainly in areas in which they lack knowledge to do so (Yachin, 2019).
-With this, proactive participation within the community is at the center of TLEs strategy to develop unique business opportunities and circumvent possible businessrelated issues (Andersson Cederholm & Hultman, 2010).
-In other words, the quantitative study implies that actively participating with the community providing unique chances for value co-creation with stakeholders surrounding said community, as well as, identifying new opportunities and improving the overall competitiveness of the destination.
-The results of this study also perpetuate the findings of other authors, such as the notion that TLEs benefit greatly from deliberately interaction with local stakeholders (Dias et al., 2020a), serving as a compelling explanation for the contribution of co-creation in explaining how TLEs can overcome their notorious lack of managerial expertise and limitations in skills by their community-centered strategies that enable co-creation.
+With this, proactive participation within the community is at the center of TLEs strategy to develop unique business opportunities and circumvent possible business-related issues (Andersson Cederholm & Hultman, 2010).
+In other words, the quantitative study implies that actively participating with the community providing unique chances for value Co-creation with stakeholders surrounding said community, as well as, identifying new opportunities and improving the overall competitiveness of the destination.
+The results of this study also perpetuate the findings of other authors, such as the notion that TLEs benefit greatly from deliberately interaction with local stakeholders, serving as a compelling explanation for the contribution of Co-creation in explaining how TLEs can overcome their notorious lack of managerial expertise and limitations in skills by their Community-Centered strategies that enable Co-creation.